Real Talks: Get Help

 What options for care are available?

 There are many different paths to health and wellness.
-Often, people use multiple paths.
-Here are few examples of the paths:
+People often use multiple paths.
+The paths include peer-supported recovery, treatment-assisted recovery, faith-based recovery, and natural supports.

 • Treatment-assisted recovery uses professional help with a therapist, a doctor, or another credentialed professional.
 This can include medication, therapy, or a combination of the two.